How to Sell a House By Owner in Maine

 - Make repairs: Fix dripping faucets, broken screens, loose door handles, and squeaky hinges.
 Replace or repair any broken or unsightly kitchen appliances.

-- Boost curb appeal: When a potential buyer sees (and steps into) a home, their first impression will be remembered — whether it’s favorable or unpleasant.
+- Boost curb appeal: When a potential buyer sees (and steps into) a home, their first impression will be remembered, whether it’s favorable or unpleasant.
 Spruce up your lawn, plant colorful flowers, and give the walls a fresh coat of paint.
-If necessary, paint or replace your front door to create a welcoming entry.
+If necessary, paint or replace your front door to create a welcoming entry and a better curb appeal.

 - Don’t forget pets and odors: That buyer’s first step into your home also needs to be free of bad smells and jumping or frightening pets.

-»Learn more: How to Prepare Your Home for Sale and Attract Buyers
+»Learn more: 22 Steps to Prep Your House for Sale and Sell for More Money

 2. Set a Goldilocks listing price